Monarch HIPAA Notice of Privacy Practices

 • We will not use or share your information other than as described here unless you tell us we can in writing.
 If you tell us we can, you may change your mind at any time.
 Let us know in writing if you change your mind.

 Changes to the Terms of this Notice

 We can change the terms of this notice, and the changes will apply to all information we have about you.
-The new notice will be available upon request, in our service sites and on our web site at www.MonarchNC.org.
+The new notice will be available upon request, in our service sites and on this web site at www.MonarchNC.org.